 At Wolsingham Primary we want our children to be naturally curious about the world around them.
 All high quality science education provides the foundations for understanding the world through the specific disciplines of biology, physics and chemistry.
 Science has changed our lives and is vital to the world’s future prosperity, and all pupils should be taught the essential aspects of the knowledge, methods, processes and uses of science.
 Through building up a body of key functional knowledge and concepts, pupils should be encourages to recognise the power of rational explanation and develop a sense of excitement and curiosity about natural phenomena.
 They should be encouraged to understand how science can be used to explain what is occurring, predict how things will behave and analyse causes.
 In our rapidly evolving world, Science is a vital part of our curriculum intention.

 At Wolsingham Primary our Science curriculum aims to ensure that all pupils:

 - develop scientific knowledge and conceptual understanding through the self disciplines of biology, chemistry and physics

-- develop understanding of the nature, processes and methods of Science through different types of science enquiries that help them to answer scientific questions about the world around them;
+- develop understanding of the nature, processes and methods of science through different types of science enquiry that helps them to answer scientific questions about the world

-- be equipped with the scientific knowledge required to understand the uses and implications of Science, today and for the future.
+- are equipped with the scientific knowledge the need to understand the uses and implications of science, today and for the future.

 Science in the Early Years